-• Continue on PA 381 and turn LEFT on Sugarloaf Road.
-Drive two miles to overlook on LEFT
+Turn RIGHT out of the parking area to continue on PA 381 South.
+Make an immediate LEFT on Sugarloaf Road.
+Drive two miles to Baughman Rock Overlook on LEFT

 Baughman Rock

 The drive to the overlook takes you from river level to the steep slopes overlooking the Youghiogheny River Gorge.
 The path to the overlook crosses a flat tilted outcrop known as Baughman Rock.
 Although the access to the overlook is steep, the view is worth the walk.